The Lucy–Desi Comedy Hour: Description and evaluation

 During the final season of I Love Lucy (episode 14), the Ricardos, soon followed by the Mertzes, had moved to Westport, Connecticut, reflecting the growth of the suburbs throughout America during the 1950s.
 Ricky commuted into New York City where he now owned Club Babalu.
 A key part of the Comedy Hour format was guest stars in each episode, including Hedda Hopper; Ann Sothern; Rudy Vallee; Cesar Romero; Tallulah Bankhead; Fred MacMurray and June Haver; Betty Grable and Harry James; Fernando Lamas; Maurice Chevalier; Danny Thomas and his Make Room for Daddy co-stars; Red Skelton; Paul Douglas; Ida Lupino and Howard Duff; Milton Berle; Bob Cummings; and, in the final episode, "Lucy Meets the Moustache", Ernie Kovacs and Edie Adams.

 Comedy Hour episodes focused on Lucy's interaction with the celebrity guest stars.
 Although still a key character, Ricky is not a major part of the episodes and has less interaction with Lucy.
-Nearly every episode features his not allowing her to do something, which allows Lucy to interact with the guest stars to confound Ricky.
-Ricky's 'manic' personality has changed as well, and by the last episode (aired in April 1960) he is more subtle, almost depressed, and appears tired.
+Nearly every episode features him not allowing her to do something, which allows Lucy to interact with the guest stars to confound Ricky.
+Ricky's 'manic' personality had changed as well, and by the last episode (aired in April 1960) he is more subtle, and melancholy.
 His contributions are generally low-key (with the exception of the 'Berle' episode).

 Fred and Ethel are featured in fewer plot themes after the move to Connecticut, although Ethel does help Lucy carry out her schemes.
 Although noted in I Love Lucy as the main reason they were able to afford moving to Connecticut, the joint Ricardo-Mertz egg business is only mentioned once.
 Fred assumes his role as Ricky's band manager.
 As noted Arnaz had each episode written to 'stand alone' in order to expand themes and plots using celebrity guests.
 He also expected those guest stars to have significant screen time.
 Arnaz, Vance, and Frawley all had their dialog and screen time reduced a great deal compared to I Love Lucy.
 This reduction was not well received by Vance, who considered leaving.
 Frawley, however, was happy with the reduction which gave him more time to attend to his other interests.

-New friends from the I Love Lucy Connecticut episodes, the Ramseys (or the Mortons), were not in the Comedy Hour cast and are only mentioned twice, each as babysitters for Little Ricky.
-Besides the Mertzes the only character from the I Love Lucy show to appear on the Comedy Hour were Lucy's mother (who appeared briefly in the "Japan" episode) as Little Ricky's grandma.
+New friends from the I Love Lucy Connecticut episodes, the Ramseys (or the Mortons), were not in the Comedy Hour cast and are mentioned twice, each as babysitters for Little Ricky.
+Besides the Mertzes the only character from I Love Lucy to appear on the Comedy Hour was Lucy's mother (who appeared briefly in "The Ricardos Go to Japan").